ThePrincelle/Covid19-French-Auth/README.md

 This is a pure Vanilla JS implementation.
 No need to compile anything.
 Run out-of-the-box.

+If the generator isn't up to date anymore with the official one, please notify me so that I can update it.

 ## Privacy

 No data are sent to the server.
 Everything is run locally on your browser.